framely/community/docs/reference/platform/multilingual.md

 ![setting language](/images/platform/multilingual/setting_language.png)
 :::

-After saved, depending on the language you choose, the corresponding language bot will be created automatically.
+After its saved, depending on the language you choose, the corresponding language bot will be created automatically.
 To access language-specific bot, click the **Language Selector** at the second topbar.

 ::: thumbnail
 ![switch language](/images/platform/multilingual/switch_language.png)